cares0/rest-docs-kdsl/docs/docs/intro.md

     }
 }
 ```
-When you type the `this` keyword, the IDE shows you the available `queryParameters` and `responseBody` functions.
+When you type the `this` keyword, the IDE's code completion will show the callable `queryParameters` and `responseBody` functions.
 Similarly, you can view all member properties like `param1` and `field1` within each function.

 ### 3. Detecting Changes at Compile Time